movabletype/mt-plugin-MFA/README.md

 # MFA

 This is a plugin for the Movable Type.
-This plugin provides multi factor authentication featrue for the Movable Type.
+This plugin provides multi factor authentication feature for the Movable Type.

 ## Installation